-Please continue to safely extinguish cigarettes inside your car or in appropriate containers, monitor camp fires and put them out before departing campgrounds, and ensure backyard portable fireplaces have screens to contain sparks and ash.
+With the high fire danger across our state this year due to the lack of rain, please safely extinguish cigarettes inside your car or in appropriate containers, monitor camp fires and put them out before departing campgrounds, and ensure backyard portable fireplaces have screens to contain sparks and ash.

-To keep residents informed on the terms of a Stage 1 Restriction, should the restriction be reimposed, this information will remain available.
+To keep residents informed on the terms of a Stage 1 Restriction, should that restriction be imposed, please review the information below.
 Definitions and other information related to fire restrictions are provided courtesy of the City of Lakewood and West Metro Fire Rescue.

 STAGE 1: Fire Restrictions

 - No bonfires, lighting of fused explosives or burning of fence lines or rows, grasslands, fields, farmlands, ditches, rangelands and undeveloped areas.